oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 External events should be displayed in displayed in the Events tab in UI and may be searched as any other event.
-External Events are classified as application events as NORMAL, WARNING or ERROR This classification is displayed in UI by using a different icon for each It is recommended to add clones of existing icons for NORMAL, WARNING or ERROR with a different look to make it easy to distinguish visually between an application event and External Event.
+External Events are classified as application events as NORMAL, WARNING or ERROR This classification is displayed in UI by using a different icon for each It is recommended to add clones of existing icons for NORMAL, WARNING ERROR or ALERT with a different look to make it easy to distinguish visually between an application event and External Event.

 ### CRUD